 Scouts participating in the Pathfinder Program will have the opportunity to explore and engage in nearly every program area in camp.
-This program will allow scouts to engage as a group with Handicraft, Nature, Aquatics, Outdoor Skills, and Shooting Sports.
-The program last all seven summits of the day and leaders are highly encouraged to keep their scouts in the program for the full day.
+This program will allow scouts to participate as a group at Handicraft, Nature, Aquatics, Scoutcraft, and STEMcraft area.
+The program will last all six summits for each day and leaders are highly encouraged to keep their scouts in the program for the full day.
+Scouts will be divided into 4 patrols and each patrol will follow a different schedule throughout the day accomplishing the same objectives given by the program.

-During the program scouts will be working on both basic scout skills and merit badges.
-Scouts will have the opportunity to fulfill most cooking, knot tying, lashing, first aid, and nature requirements included in the Scout, Tenderfoot, Second Class, and First-Class requirements.
-Additionally, scouts will have the ability to earn the First Aid, Leatherworking, and Swimming merit badge.
+During the pathfinder program, scouts will have the opportunity to fulfill basic requirements on knot tying, lashings, and outdoor skills included in the Scout, Tenderfoot, Second Class, and First-Class rank.
+Additionally, scouts will have the ability to earn Art, Mammal Study, and Swimming or Personal Fitness merit badge.
+The program will also allow the scouts to choose one of the following merit badges offered during sixth summit only; Sculpture, Sports/Athletics, Search and Rescue, Space Exploration or Chess.
+Please keep aware there is cost associated for Sculpture and Space Exploration.